NullCascade/TES3Merge/readme.md

 TES3Merge is written using C#, and makes use of the [TES3Tool](https://github.com/SaintBahamut/TES3Tool) library by [SaintBahamut](https://github.com/SaintBahamut).
 A fork of this dependency is cloned with this repo.

-Visual Studio 2017 is required to build the solution.

 ## License

 TES3Merge is MIT licensed.
 See [LICENSE](LICENSE) for more information.